swiss-ai-center/a-guide-to-mlops/docs/advanced-concepts/train-the-model-on-a-kubernetes-cluster-with-cml/index.md

 ### Create the Kubernetes cluster

 Create the Google Kubernetes cluster with the Google Cloud CLI.
+You might need to change the name `mlops-kubernetes` and the zone `europe-west6-a` to match your needs.

 ```sh title="Execute the following command(s) in a terminal"
 gcloud container clusters create \